Help Center/ Cloud Backup and Recovery/ FAQs/ Capacity/ How Large a Vault Do I Need?

 1. Calculate the vault capacity using the following formula:

-• If you configure to keep backups by quantity, you can convert the number of retained backups to the backup retention period and then use the preceding formula.
-For example, if a company backs up data once a day and configures to retain seven backups, the retention period can be considered as seven days.
+• If you configure retention by backup quantity, convert the number of retained backups into a retention period before applying this formula.
+For example, if a company performs daily backups and retains seven backups, the retention period is seven days.

-You can adjust the vault capacity based on your service needs after calculation.
+You can adjust the vault capacity based on your service needs.

 Example